ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 The Access to Court Records Rule is found under Rule 37.5 of the Alaska Rules of Administration, adopted in 1982.
 It states that access to court records is the same for all members of the public, as provided by the rules.
 It also stipulates that the exclusion of a court record from public access, whether in part or in full, must be properly indicated.
 The indication of the exclusion and not the excluded content must also be publicly accessible.

 However, the law provides greater access for certain entities who are considered not to be members of the public.
 The level of access depends on their functions in the judicial system of the State.
 Such entities include the parties to a case regarding their court case records and personnel of the court who seek the records only for purposes related to case processing.
-They also include public agencies who access court records based on definitions from other statutes, policies, or orders, and governmental and private entities assisting the court in the provision of court services.
+They also include public agencies that access court records based on definitions from other statutes, policies, or orders, and governmental and private entities assisting the court in the provision of court services.

-How Do I Find Court Records in Alaska
+How Do I Find Court Records in Alaska?

 The first step to take when trying to obtain court records in Alaska is to ascertain the particular courthouse keeping the records.
 A court record in Alaska is usually kept by the Clerk or Records Department of the court where the case is filed.
 Requesters may seek to view or inspect the records or obtain copies of the record information.
 Inspection of court records must be done within the court's working hours and must follow the Court Administrative Director's guidelines.